grr69/originatr/unofficial-grindr-api-documentation.md

         "mediaHash": "<Image hash>"
     }

-You will need to poll for system messages to find out whether the profile was approved by Grindr's moderators -- see **System messages** above.
+You will need to poll for system messages to find out whether the profile was approved by Grindr™'s moderators -- see **System messages** above.

 ##Chat